HIF: The hypergraph interchange format for higher-order networks: Introduction

-Higher-order networks generalize the notion of pairwise networks, representing interactions of arbitrary size.
+Higher-order networks generalize the notion of networks, representing interactions of arbitrary size.
 These networks can more naturally model certain empirical systems such as co-authorship networks, chemical reactions, human social networks, and biological interactions, which abound in multi-way interactions.
-This can be useful for studying nonlinear dynamical processes~\cite{neuhauser_multibody_2020}, the evolution of groups~\cite{iacopini_temporal_2024}, and protein-protein interactions~\cite{murgas_hypergraph_2022}, for example.
-There are many robust software packages for storing, analyzing, and visualizing higher-order networks~\cite{failla_attributed_2023,pickard_hat_2023,diaz_hypergraphsjl_2022,lotito_hypergraphx_2023,praggastis_hypernetx_2024,badie-modiri_reticula_2023,spagnuolo_analyzing_2020,hajij_topox_2024,landry_xgi_2023}, but no corresponding data standards for facilitating cross-package compatibility.
+This can be useful for studying nonlinear dynamical processes~\autocite{neuhauser_multibody_2020}, the evolution of groups~\autocite{iacopini_temporal_2024}, and protein-protein interactions~\autocite{murgas_hypergraph_2022}, for example.
+There are many robust software packages for storing, analyzing, and visualizing higher-order networks~\autocite{failla_attributed_2023,pickard_hat_2023,diaz_hypergraphsjl_2022,lotito_hypergraphx_2023,praggastis_hypernetx_2024,badie-modiri_reticula_2023,spagnuolo_analyzing_2020,hajij_topox_2024,landry_xgi_2023}, but no corresponding data standards for facilitating cross-package compatibility.
 In this paper, co-authored by leaders and representatives of a number of these software packages, we explain the need for such a standard and the context in which it fits; introduce the Hypergraph Interchange Format (HIF) as a data standard for higher-order networks; describe integration with existing higher-order network software libraries; and lastly, demonstrate how it can be used to unlock the strengths of different higher-order network software packages.